techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

             const controller = new AbortController();
             const {signal} = controller;
             controller.abort();
-        - Retry Mechanism / Circuit Breaker Logic as well can be added.
+        - API Retry Mechanism should be there / Circuit Breaker Logic as well can be added.
+        - we can add common headers here if required.
     - WebSockets and Server-Sent Events (SSE) are preferred for real-time updates, as they provide more efficient and scalable ways to  deliver data to clients without the need for constant polling.
     - Documentation can be better , we can add each component small documentation or automate it
     - Design should be coming from a seperate repository